vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ------------------------

-If a particular script defines long functions that are not actually called that often, it can slow down your startup time.
-This isn’t so much of a problem if the functionality is really useful *and* will always be needed promptly in every editor session, but for functions that are called less often—particularly for [`:map`][ma] and [`:autocmd`][ac] targets that are specific to certain filetypes—it would be preferable to arrange for function definitions to be loaded only at the time they’re actually needed, to keep Vim startup snappy.
+If a particular script defines long functions that are not actually called that often, it can make Vim slow to start.
+This may not be so much of a problem if the functionality is really useful *and* will always be needed promptly in every editor session.
+For functions that are called less often, it would be preferable to arrange for function definitions to be loaded only at the time they’re actually needed, to keep Vim startup snappy.
+This would be particularly applicable for [`:map`][ma] and [`:autocmd`][ac] targets that are specific to certain filetypes, especially so if they’re not needed very often.

 We’ve already seen that putting such code in filetype-specific plugins where possible is a great start.
 We can build further on this with another useful